 Review of Performance

-1Q 2018 net property income of S$35.3 million was 1.8% higher compared to S$34.6 million achieved in 1Q 2017.
+2Q 2018 net property income of S$33.9 million was 2.4% lower compared to S$34.8 million achieved in 2Q 2017.
 This was due mainly to lower retail revenue from One Raffles Place Shopping Mall as a result of transitional vacancy from the departure of an anchor tenant.
 This lower retail revenue in 2Q 2018 was partially offset by lower utilities cost recorded in the current reporting period.

-Other income was S$0.3 million higher in 1Q 2018 compared to 1Q 2017, due to higher income support drawdown in relation to OUE Bayfront from the Sponsor.
+Other income was S$0.3 million higher in 2Q 2018 compared to 2Q 2017, due to higher income support drawdown in relation to OUE Bayfront from the Sponsor.

 Commentary on the competitive conditions of the industry in which the Group operates and any known factors or events that may affect the Group in the next reporting period and the next 12 months

-Based on advance estimates by the Ministry of Trade and Industry ("MTI"), Singapore's 1Q 2018 GDP growth was 4.3%, higher than 4Q 2017 growth of 3.6% and ahead of its forecast for 2018 GDP growth of between 1.5% to 3.5%.
+Based on advance estimates by the Ministry of Trade and Industry ("MTI"), Singapore's 2Q 2018 GDP growth was 3.8%(1), moderating from 1Q 2018 growth of 4.3%, but ahead of MTI's 2018 GDP growth forecast of between 2.5% and 3.5%.
 Growth in the manufacturing sector slowed to 8.6% YoY, from 9.7% in the previous quarter, driven by the electronics and biomedical manufacturing clusters.
 The services sector expanded by 3.4% YoY, easing from the 4.0% growth in the previous quarter, supported by finance & insurance and wholesale & retail trade sectors.
 MTI expects the economy to remain on a steady expansion path, with the key downside risk being further headwinds from US-China trade tensions.

 A significant amount of new office supply is expected to enter the Shanghai market over the next two years, before easing in 2020.
-Nevertheless, firm economic growth is expected to continue to support healthy demand from the finance and technology sectors in Shanghai and underpin occupancy as well as rental rates.
+Nevertheless, healthy demand from the finance and technology sectors are expected to underpin occupancy as well as rental rates in Shanghai.